X

 • The name of the associated solder.
 This is required even though the soldier may not have been the author of the letter.
 Include the service number, rank (abbreviated) and complete first and last names.

-• Page or image number.
-If there is more than one image for the letter, each file name must end with (1), (2), (3), etc.
+• Image siffix.
+If there is more than one image for the letter, each file name MUST end with a dash and a single digit: -1, -2 , etc.

 Transcribing the text